prometheus/node_exporter/README.md

 netdev | Exposes network interface statistics such as bytes transferred. | Darwin, Dragonfly, FreeBSD, Linux, OpenBSD netstat | Exposes network statistics from `/proc/net/netstat`.
 This is the same information as `netstat -s`. | Linux sockstat | Exposes various statistics from `/proc/net/sockstat`. | Linux stat | Exposes various statistics from `/proc/stat`.
-This includes CPU usage, boot time, forks and interrupts. | Linux textfile | Exposes statistics read from local disk.
+This includes boot time, forks and interrupts. | Linux textfile | Exposes statistics read from local disk.
 The `--collector.textfile.directory` flag must be set. | _any_ time | Exposes the current system time. | _any_ uname | Exposes system information as provided by the uname system call. | Linux